about The Song

 The beauty of the song lies in its simplicity.
 The melody, a gentle country waltz, perfectly complements the lyrics.
 The instrumentation is spare, with a clean acoustic guitar strumming and a subtle weeping steel guitar adding a touch of melancholy.
 It’s all about the voices, the back-and-forth conversation that tugs at your heartstrings.

-Read more: Conway Twitty - Julia
+Read more: Conway Twitty & Loretta Lynn - You're the Reason

 “As Soon As I Hang Up The Phone” became a classic for a reason.
 It resonated with anyone who had ever been separated from a loved one, anyone who understood the power of a voice on the other end of the line.
 It’s a testament to the enduring power of country music to capture the simple truths of life, the joys and heartbreaks that we all share.